lostechies/blog/_ryansvihla/2020-02-04-getting-started-cassandra-part-2.md

   - cassandra
 ---

-# Getting started with Cassandra: Load testing Cassandra in brief

 An opinionated guide on the "correct" way to load test Cassandra.
 I'm aiming to keep this short so I'm going to leave out a _lot_ of the nuance that one would normally get into when talking about load testing cassandra.

 ## If you have no data model in mind